MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/preview-ltsc2024/install-ltsc-preview.md

 ## Install Office LTSC preview by using the Office Deployment Tool

 The [Office Deployment Tool](https://www.microsoft.com/download/details.aspx?id=49117) (ODT) is a free download from the Microsoft Download Center.
-It's recommended that you always download and use the most current version of the ODT.
-The ODT is used to download and install Office products, such as the preview products, that use the Click-to-Run installation technology.
+Always download and use the most current version of the ODT.
+The ODT is used to download and install Office products, such as preview products, that use Click-to-Run installation technology.

 After downloading the file, run the self-extracting executable file, which contains the Office Deployment Tool executable (setup.exe).

-You need to create a configuration.xml file that defines the installation settings, such as which preview products and languages to install, which architecture (32-bit or 64-bit) to use, and where to install and update the preview products from.
+Create a configuration.xml file to define the installation settings.
+Choose which preview products and languages to install, select the architecture (32-bit or 64-bit), and specify where to install and update the preview products from.

 For more information about using the Office Deployment Tool and the settings available for your configuration.xml file, see the following articles:

 - [Overview of the Office Deployment Tool](../overview-office-deployment-tool.md)
 - [Configuration options for the Office Deployment Tool](../office-deployment-tool-configuration-options.md)

-Copy the ODT (setup.exe) and your configuration.xml file to the device, and then from an elevated command prompt, run the following command to install the preview products:
+Copy the ODT (setup.exe) and your configuration.xml file to the device.
+From an elevated command prompt, run the following command to install the preview products:

 ```console
 setup.exe /configure configuration.xml